RogueEdit/pyRogue/README.md

 - **Step 1:** Download the correct compiled up2date version
 - **Step 2:** Extract the archived data you downloaded
 - **Step 3:** Navigate into the compiled/ folder and launch `pyRogue-[yourOperatingSystem]`
+- **Step 3.5:** Log out of pokerouge, do not login or interfere while editing.
 - **Step 4:** Enter your login data.
 Your password is in a hidden field.
 You are entering despite it doesnt look like it.
 Just login!
-- **Step 5:** Use any actions directed by the tool
+- **Step 5:** Use any actions from the menu
   - **Step 5.5:** You also can edit all your jsons manually and afterwards update to server
 - **Step 6:** Update all to server (yellow marked entry: Use when Done)

+## How to run from code
+- Install python
+- Download the source code
+- Extract the source code
+- Open a terminal, navigate into your `[extracted_folder]/src/`
+- Install all the requirements using python according to setup
+  - `python3 -m pip install -r requirements.txt`
+- Now you should be able to run main.py
+  - `python3 main.py`

 ## License